rafaelfaustini/aleyant/README.md

 ### Dictionary

 To avoid multiple tree searching for products, having ids in the categories would allow the front-end to have a map of `categories x products` and directly accessing them.

+###

+For styling purposes I used icons all in public domain available in https://openclipart.org/